-In respect of the matters named in this regulation, the student has recourse first to the Associate Director, Graduate Programs, and initiates the appeal by letter at Step 2.
+In respect of a disputed decision of the supervisory committee, the student has recourse first to the Associate Director, Graduate Programs, and initiates the appeal by letter at Step 2.
 The Associate Director, Graduate Programs, at their discretion, may refer to the matter to the GCTS Petitions Committee for review.
 If the student is not satisfied with the explanation given or the steps taken to remedy the situation, they have the right to appeal the matter to the GSC Academic Appeals Committee (following the procedure outlined in §A11.5).